T-W-S/browser_plugin_dns_lookup/README.md

 The HTML file for the extension's popup UI, where users input the domain and optional DKIM selector, enable/disable IPv6 queries and copy the generated output.

 - ***popup.js***
 The JavaScript file linked from popup.html that handles user input, performs DNS lookups using Cloudflare's DNS over HTTPS API, and displays the results in the popup.
+The brain of the extension.

 - ***popup.css***
 The CSS file linked from popup.html for styling